Golf Games for Fun: 50+ Ideas Plus Bonus Side Games

 Games for the Single Player

 If you’re fed up of just playing stroke-play on your own then you could try some of the following.
-Make sure your club is OK with single players hitting multiple balls.
+Make sure your club is OK with single golfers hitting multiple balls.
 Some committees can get upset!

 Probably best avoided if the course is busy as well.